Masthead4

 The hall provides a wonderful facility not only for the Church but also for the local community.
 At present it is used by a number of groups including Mothers and Toddlers and a Theatre Company, for various concerts and for fund raising events.

-To enquire about using the hall please use this link and supply a contact telephone number or leave a message on our church telephone 0131 315 3136.
+To enquire about using the hall please use this link and supply a contact telephone number or leave a message on our church telephone 0131 315 3163.

 Please note that we have NOT authorised any third party either to advertise or to act in any way on our behalf - you can only book directly with St Ninian’s.

-You can download a PDF version of the Hall Letting Terms and Conditions HERE, and an Application for Hall Let form is available HERE
+You can download a PDF version of the Hall Letting Terms and Conditions HERE,

 PLEASE ENSURE THAT YOU HAVE READ AND ACCEPT ALL TERMS AND CONDITIONS